 - The defendant failed to uphold the duty that was owed;

-- There a direct causal link between the defendant’s breach of duty and the injured person’s harm; and
+- There is a direct causal link between the defendant’s breach of duty and the injured person’s harm; and

 In some types of cases, such as medical malpractice or product liability, there may be other inquiries in addition to the basic outline of a negligence lawsuit.
-On certain occasions, an expert’s opinion may be necessary in order to lay the foundation for proving the particular duty that was owed by the defendant and whether the duty was in fact breached.
+On certain occasions, an expert’s opinion may be necessary in order to lay the foundation for proving the particular duty that was owed by the defendant and whether the duty was, in fact, breached.

 Obtaining Fair Compensation for the Effects of Brain Injuries